hernanruscica/backend_template/README.md

 ## Project Overview

-This project is the generic backend service for many uses.
+This project is a generic backend service for many uses.
 It's a robust and scalable RESTful API built with Node.js and Express.
-It handles user management, business logic, authentication, and permissions, providing a solid foundation for the application's needs.
-The architecture has been refactored to follow best practices, including a service layer, centralized error handling, and enhanced security.
+It handles user management, business logic, product management, authentication, and permissions, providing a solid foundation for various application needs.
+The architecture follows best practices, including a service layer, centralized error handling, and enhanced security.

 ## Technologies Used